neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ---

 Now we should be able to understand when padding is required and when it isn't.
-Let's take a look at the completed table of `file4.txt`:
+Let's take a look at the completed table of `file4.txt` (the Base64 representation of `file3.txt`):

 _Raw binary of `file3.txt` (4 bytes in total): `11111111001100100011001100001010`_